 Ref # Message Intent/Use Message Element Resp.
-Data link system(s) UM 60 Instruction that the specified position is to be crossed at or after the specified time and at the specified level.
-W/U FANS 1/A UM 61 Instruction that the specified position is to be crossed at the specified level and speed, and the level and speed are to be maintained.
-MAINTAIN [level] AT W/U FANS 1/A ATN B1 FANS 1/A- ATN B1 UM 62 Instruction that at the specified time the specified position is to be crossed at the specified level and the level is to be maintained. [position] AT AND W/U FANS 1/A UM 63 Instruction that at the specified time the specified position is to be crossed at the specified level and speed, and the level and speed are to be maintained. [position] AT AND W/U FANS 1/A Lateral Offsets (uplink) UM 64 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction. distance] [direction] OF W/U FANS 1/A ATN B1 FANS 1/A- ATN B1 UM 65 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction and commencing at the specified position. [specified distance] W/U FANS 1/A UM 66 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction and commencing at the specified time. [specified distance] W/U FANS 1/A UM 67 Instruction that the cleared flight route is to be rejoined.
+Data link system(s) л UM 60 Instruction that the specified position is to be crossed at or after the specified time and at the specified level.
+CROSS [position] AT OR AFTER [time] AT [level] W/U FANS 1/A UM 61 Instruction that the specified position is to be crossed at the specified level and speed, and the level and speed are to be maintained.
+CROSS [position] AT AND MAINTAIN [level] AT [speed] W/U FANS 1/A ATN B1 FANS 1/A- ATN B1 UM 62 Instruction that at the specified time the specified position is to be crossed at the specified level and the level is to be maintained. [position] AT AND W/U FANS 1/A UM 63 Instruction that at the specified time the specified position is to be crossed at the specified level and speed, and the level and speed are to be maintained. [position] AT AND W/U FANS 1/A Lateral Offsets (uplink) UM 64 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction. - 1 W/U FANS 1/A ATN B1 FANS 1/A- ATN B1 UM 65 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction and commencing at the specified position. [specified distance] W/U FANS 1/A UM 66 Instruction to fly a parallel track to the cleared route at a displacement of the specified distance in the specified direction and commencing at the specified time. [specified distance] [direction] OF ROUTE W/U FANS 1/A UM 67 Instruction that the cleared flight route is to be rejoined.
 PROCEED BACK ON ROUTE W/U FANS 1/A UM 68 Instruction that the cleared flight route is to be rejoined at or before the specified position.
-W/U FANS 1/A UM 69 Instruction that the cleared flight route is to be rejoined at or before the specified time.
-W/U FANS 1/A
+REJOIN ROUTE BY [position] W/U FANS 1/A UM 69 Instruction that the cleared flight route is to be rejoined at or before the specified time.
+REJOIN ROUTE BY [time] W/U FANS 1/A